Coronavirus: Aberdeen to play St Johnstone without eight self-isolating players

 - Scottish Premiership fixtures | table

-One of those players has since record another positive result following an NHS test while the second player is still awaiting the result of that follow-up.
+One of those players has since recorded another positive result following an NHS test while the second player is still awaiting the result of that follow-up.

 Both players will now enter a period of self-isolation along with a further six players who were found to have been in close proximity to the initial positive player.